 Kobayashi's wife, Reiko, began her battle with cancer in late '94.
 Although fighting to remain strong in his go for Reiko, Kobayashi eventually succumbed to a slump in mid '95.
-On March of 1996, Reiko passed away.
+On 16 April 1996, Reiko passed away.
 Hurt that his wife's last memories of him were his feckless tournament results, he vowed to gain another title in her honor.
 His first international victory of the 10th Fujitsu Cup was this title.

 Reporter Kawakuma Hiroyuki: "Most of the fans assembled to watch the public commentary on the final were only too well aware of his feelings.
 When he appeared on the stage after the game, he was enveloped in thunderous applause.
 I've never heard such warm applause before."